 - 1. That "but for" the creation of this District, the development projected to occur as detailed in this Project Plan: 1) would not occur; or 2) would not occur in the manner, at the values, or within the timeframe desired by the Village. - To support development within the District, the Village will need to make a substantial investment to pay for the costs of necessary public infrastructure.
 Due to the extensive investment required, the Village has determined that development of the area will not occur solely as a result of private investment.
 Accordingly, the Village finds that absent the use of TIF, development of the area is unlikely to occur. - 2.
 The economic benefits of the Tax Incremental District, as measured by increased employment, business and personal income, and property value, are sufficient to compensate for the cost of the improvements.
-In making this determination, the Village has considered the following information: - As demonstrated in the Economic Feasibility Section of this Project Plan (see Section VII), the tax increments projected to be collected are expected to be sufficient to pay for the proposed project costs. - Redevelopment and/or expansion projects are expected to occur throughout the life of the District.
-Any increment generated by new residential, commercial or industrial construction may provide additional funding for infrastructure and development incentives - 3.
+In making this determination, the Village has considered the following information: - As demonstrated in the Economic Feasibility Section of this Project Plan, the tax increments projected to be collected from the residential redevelopment of parcel #2 are expected to be sufficient to pay for the proposed project costs. - Any increment generated by other new residential, commercial or industrial construction may provide additional funding for infrastructure and development incentives - 3.
 The benefits of the proposal outweigh the anticipated tax increments to be paid by the owners of property in the overlying taxing jurisdictions.